 The “Finance Manager”

 The Salesman brought over the “Finance Manager” so we could finish the negotiation and discuss financing.
-We shared the rate from our Credit Union with him, and he acted a bit surprised that we were able to get such a low rate.
+We shared the rate from our Credit Union with him.
+He acted a bit surprised that we were able to get such a low rate.
 In the same breath, he stated that he might be able to beat it.
 However, he would need to make a few calls.
 The Finance Manager gave us their credit application to fill out.

 We knew this drill, had done it many times and our results had always been the same, the dealers financing never beats our Credit Union.
 The Finance Manager left while we filled the form out, but the Salesman stayed.
 Our Salesman promptly took the application to the Finance Manager once we had completed it.

-After what seemed like an eternity the Finance Manager returned with a few financing options that he said was the best he could do on a Sunday without talking to “his guy” who he would call first thing Monday.
+After what seemed like an eternity the Finance Manager returned with a few financing options.
+He said this is the best he can do on a Sunday without talking to “his guy” who he would call first thing Monday.
 None of the rates he offered us were as low our Credit Union.
 He reiterated that he would for sure be able to match our Credit Union come Monday.

 The Finance Manager then had us follow him to his office so we could discuss the other services and products that they had to offer.
 We looked over the options he gave us and politely told him that the extended warranty, paint and fabric protection were of no interest to us.
 However, we would listen to what he had to say.
 After working in retail management, for many years I had a good understanding of how extended warranties, product protection plans, and product insurance work.
 I had to deal with many customers that had purchased these and were unable to use them, as the cashier explained to them.
 Since this truck, at the time, was 11-years-old it would be pushing the limit of any extended warranty, and we knew that we would have to follow every little bit of the fine print to get anything covered.

 We thanked the Finance Manager for going over the details and went back to negotiating terms of the sale.
-We gave our final price, and of course, the Finance Manager counters with an offer that fell with the limits of what we thought we should get out of the car and pay for the truck.
+Giving our final price, and of course, the Finance Manager counters.
+The offer fell within the limits of what we thought we should get out of the car and pay for the truck.
 We asked if he could give us a few minutes to talk about their offer.